Gov. Otter leads groundbreaking ceremony for Stage 2, Twin Falls alternate route

 Twin Falls Mayor Lance Clow thanked the community for its patience and the Governor and the transportation board for dedicating stimulus funds to the project.

 "On behalf of the City of Twin Falls, I want to thank Governor Otter and the Idaho Transportation Board for recognizing the importance of this project to the safety and economy of the Magic Valley."

-Central Paving Inc. of Boise is the contractor on the project.
-Construction is expected to complete by September 2010.
+W.W.
+Clyde Inc. of Springville, Utah, is the contractor on the project.
+Construction will begin this fall and is expected to be complete by the end of 2011.